moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/_index.md

     - Publish the Executive Landing Page to drive users towards critical dashboards
     - Document an approach to data source creation that promotes single-source-of-truth reporting
     - Document the domain areas that require a single-source-of-truth data source
-- FY25-Q3 - Achieve the following targets (specific numbers will be updated in Q2, and will be informed by findings from Q2 assessment)
-    - Subject to be pulled forward into Q2, pending capacity:
+- FY25-Q3 - Achieve the following targets (specific numbers will be updated in Q2, and will be informed by findings from Q2 assessment.
+Some activities are subject to be pulled forward into Q2, pending capacity):
-        - Document a dashboard/data source archival policy & process to remove clutter from our environment
+    - Document and implement dashboard/data source archival policies & process, in order to remove clutter from our environment
-        - Document a user deprovisioning policy to free up unused licenses on a set cadence
+    - Document and implement a user deprovisioning policy & process, in order to free up unused licenses on a set cadence
     - Refresh assessment of Tableau environment
-    - Implement unused dashboard/data source archival policies
-    - Implement user deprovisioning policies
     - Initiate the BI Enablement charter with programs & materials to support the Tableau community at GitLab
     - Define, calculate, and publish quantitative metrics for Tableau health to be viewed on-demand, and potentially incorporated into the quarterly Data Key Review.
 Examples below, but will be iterated on and updated:
         - % of published dashboards in the Production environment